njelich/hrdja/README.md

 Croatian idioms.

-This has been designed to be used as the official programming language to develop the future Croatian sovereign operating system.
+This has been designed to be used as the official programming language to develop the future Croatian sovereign software.

 If you're from the Croatian or any other governement with Croatian as an official
 language: I will be awaiting your donations on